-This installment of the Voice was written by Amos Goodall of the State College, Pennsylvania law firm Goodall & Yurchak, P.C.
+This installment of the Voice was written by H. Amos Goodall, Jr., CELA of the State College, Pennsylvania law firm Goodall & Yurchak, P.C.
 His practice emphasizes estate planning and implementation for elders, persons with special needs and their families.
 A member of the Special Needs Alliance and the National Academy of Elder Law Attorneys, Amos is also a Fellow of the American College of Trusts and Estates Counsel.
 Amos wrote this article in consultation with Officer Kelly Aston of the State College Bureau of Police Services, State College, Pennsylvania.

 Criminals use clever schemes to defraud millions of innocent people, often employing sophisticated technology and reinventing age-old scams that pressure people to make snap decisions that prey on a person’s sympathies and vulnerabilities.
 Persons with disabilities and their family members often become unwitting targets of financial predators.